jreisstudio/stopflyingblindgame/README.md

 * Each card deck is designed to support a discussion between 3-4 people around a fake or real cenario to apply the Flight Levels thinking model.
 If you have a larger group, Split them into smaller ones.

 ### Knowledge Setup :
-* Ask  the group(s) to read the first card with the explanation of what are the items of the [Flight Mode] ( Understand the context, Build Fl.
+1. Ask  the group(s) to read the first card with the explanation about [Flight Mode] Explanation ( Understand the context, Build Fl.
 Arch, Define Flight Items and Flight Routes, and define Agile Interactions)
-* Give them 5 minutes  to discuss and level the knowledge about it.
+2. Give them 5 minutes  to discuss and build knowledge around these concepts.
-* Explain in 2 minutes what are the items of the Flight Mode ( just to ensure everybody has the same concept in mind)
+3. Explain in 2 minutes what are the items of the Flight Mode ( just to ensure everybody got the concept properly)

-* Ask the group(s) to read the second card about Flight Level Activites (Visualize, Situation, Create Focus, Stabilish Interactions, Measure the progress) and Levels (Execution/Operation, Coordination, Strategic).
+4. Ask the group(s) to read the second card about Flight Level **Activites** (Visualize, Situation, Create Focus, Stabilish Interactions, Measure the progress) and **Levels** (Execution/Operation, Coordination, Strategic).
-* Give them 5 minutes  to discuss and level the knowledge about it.
+5. Give them 5 minutes  to discuss and build knowledge around these concepts.
-* Explain in 2 minutes what are the items of the Flight Mode ( just to ensure everybody has the same concept in mind)
+6. Explain in 2 minutes what are the items of the Flight Mode ( just to ensure everybody got the concept properly)

 ### Playing Seriously!  :